alehnert/DevelopingDataProducts/README.md

 4. Histogram of the earthquakes by magnitude in the USA

 ## Instructions for use of the shiny App
+1. Go to published shiny App on shinyapps.io: https://alehnert.shinyapps.io/Apps
-1. Enter the two letter abbreviation of a USA state or territory
+2. Enter the two letter abbreviation of a USA state or territory
-2. Enter the minimum magnitude of earthquake (this must be greater than or equal to zero)
+3. Enter the minimum magnitude of earthquake (this must be greater than or equal to zero)
-3. Press “Go”
+4. Press “Go”
-4. Subsequent updates to #1 and #2 will update the information and figures immediately
+5. Subsequent updates to #1 and #2 will update the information and figures immediately
-5. If an incorrect abbreviation is provided a red error message will appear reading “invalid pattern argument” but the histogram of all earthquakes in the US will still appear
+6. If an incorrect abbreviation is provided a red error message will appear reading “invalid pattern argument” but the histogram of all earthquakes in the US will still appear